 Another thing that’s hardly ever covered in basic car rental insurance is key coverage and lockout.
 So if you lose your keys or get locked out of your car, your insurance policy will not cover you.

-Similarly, if your car breaks down or you meet with an accident and in need of roadside assistance, chances are that your car rental insurance doesn’t cover you for that.
+Similarly, if your car breaks down or you have an accident and are in need of roadside assistance, chances are that your car rental insurance doesn’t cover you for that.

 3. Check for Roadside Assistance in your insurance policy

 Another thing to check when purchasing rental car insurance is whether or not you’re covered for roadside assistance.
-Most rental companies have a separate add-on insurance policy specifically for roadside assistance which costs up to $A7 per day.
+Most rental companies have a separate add-on specifically for roadside assistance for an additional daily fee.

-So if you were to rent a car for seven days and decide to get covered fully by purchasing rental insurance from your car rental company, you’d have to pay up to $280 for excess cover plus $49 for roadside assistance which is $329 for insurance alone!
+So if you were to rent a car for seven days and decide to get covered fully by purchasing rental insurance from your car rental company, you would have to pay both a daily rate for the insurance coverage and roadside assistance.

-However, if you opt for a standalone insurance provider with comprehensive policies like RentalCover.com, you can get an insurance policy that covers you for everything, often more than the premium excess.
+However, if you opt for a standalone insurance provider with comprehensive policies like RentalCover.com, you can purchase an insurance policy that offers the coverage you need, often more than the premium excess.